apache/drill/README.md

 # Documentation Guidelines

 The documentation pages are under `_docs`.
-Each file, in its YAML front matter, has two important parameters:
+Most files, in the YAML front matter, have three important parameters:

-* title - This is the title of the page.
+* title: - This is the title of the page enclosed in quotation marks.
 Each page must have a *unique* title
+* date: - This field is needed for Jekyll to write a last-modified date.
+Initially, leave this field blank.
 * parent - This is the title of the page's parent page.
 It should be empty for top-level sections/guides, and be identical to the title attribute of another page in all other cases.

 The name of the file itself doesn't matter except for the alphanumeric order of the filenames.
 Files that share the same parent are ordered alphanumerically.
 Note that the content of parent files is ignored, so add an overview/introduction child when needed.